-There are a number of steps to take to become a lawyer in the United States.
-Overall the process will take you at least seven years after graduating from high school.
-Students need to receive an undergraduate degree, take the LSAT (law school admissions test), receive their Juris Doctor (J.D.) from an accredited law school in the United States, pass the bar exam in the state they wish to practice In, undergo a character evaluation, take an oath, and finally receive his or her law license.
-This article will walk readers through these steps in greater detail.
+There are several steps to be taken to become a lawyer in the United States.
+The overall process to become one will take at least seven years after graduating from high school.
+Students need to receive an undergraduate degree, take the LSAT (law school admissions test), receive their Juris Doctor (J.D.) from an accredited law school in the United States, pass the bar exam in the state they wish to practice in, undergo a character evaluation, take an oath, and finally receive their law license.
+This article will walk readers through these steps and requirements in greater detail.

 The Path to Law School

-After getting excellent grades as an undergraduate, students need to register and take the dreaded law school admissions tests, otherwise known as the LSATS.
-The LSATs consist of five 35-minute sections.
-Students spend weeks, if not months, preparing to take this exam as it can be the be all or end all of admission to law school.
-The test tests your logical reasoning, critical thinking, and analytical reading skills.
+After getting excellent grades as an undergraduate, students need to register and take the law school admission tests, otherwise known as the LSAT.
+The LSAT consists of five 35-minute sections.
+Students spend weeks, if not months, preparing to take this exam as it can be the be-all or end-all of admission to law school.
+The test evaluates a student's logical reasoning, argumentation, critical thinking, and analytical reading skills.
 Test scores range from 120 to 180.
-Most decent law schools require you to have a LSAT scores above 150.
-Again, your GPA and your LSAT score are the most important factors in a students' admission to law school
+Most decent law schools require students to have LSAT scores above 150.
+Some of the most esteemed institutions for law consider a score of 170 as a prerequisite.
+Training oneself in areas of reading, writing, and researching, or taking up coaching classes or online courses will be beneficial for students to be confident and well-prepared for the exams.
+Again, the GPA and the LSAT score are the most significant factors in a student's admission to law school.

-Law school in the United States is three years full-time.
-At the end of your studies you will receive a juris doctor.
+Law school in the United States consists of a three-year course on a full-time basis.
+At the end of the course, the candidate will receive a Juris Doctor degree.
 Law school is universally known as one of the most challenging graduate programs a student in the United States can undertake.
-Students should be prepare to spend three years of their lives life running on little sleep and coffee.
-First year students will be exposed to many new ideas and a new way of thinking like a lawyer.
+First-year students will be exposed to many new ideas and approaches to learning and will discover new ways to think like a lawyer.
 They will learn to scrutinize previous judicial opinions and examine case methods.
 They will also get a background in the basic types of law such as constitutional law, torts, property law, and criminal law.

-Surprisingly enough, the second year of law school is often considered to be the busiest year of law school as professors assume you have a level of knowledge coming into their classes.
-More detailed, complicated legal theory will be introduced.
-Many second year law students will try to join various clubs, organizations, and journals to make themselves more competitive applicants in the job markets.
-Securing internships and clerkships are very important during the second year.
+Surprisingly enough, the second year of law school is often considered to be the busiest year of law school as professors assume students have achieved a higher level of knowledge coming into their classes.
+A more detailed, complicated legal theory will be introduced.
+Many second-year law students try to join various clubs, organizations, and journals to make themselves more competitive as applicants in the job markets.
+Securing internships and clerkship are very important during the second year.

 The Bar Exam and Final Steps

-If a individual passes the bar and the standards examination then they are able to take their oath to protect the U.S. Constitution and start practicing law.
-Of course, they will need to find a job first.
-The job market for lawyers is somewhat saturated.
+If an individual passes the bar and the standards examination then they can take their oath to protect the U.S. Constitution and start practicing law.
+Finding a job should undoubtedly be the priority initially.
+Even though studying law promises a lucrative career the job market for lawyers is moderately saturated.
 Attending a reputable law school and standing out with a busy extracurricular life and a high GPA will help new lawyers find a job in the market.